 At the hotel

-Gardens, expansive spa with hammams and twin beauty salons, gym, tennis courts, ping pong table, tea room, boutiques, library (including CDs and DVDs) and free WiFi throughout.
+Gardens, expansive spa with hammams and twin beauty salons, fitness room, tennis courts, ping pong table, tea room, boutiques, library (including CDs and DVDs) and free WiFi throughout.
 In rooms: flatscreen TV, iPod dock, minibar, free bottled water, babouches and bespoke bath products by Olivia Giacobetti.
 Deluxe category rooms and higher have either a furnished terrace or balcony.

 Our favourite rooms

-Deluxe rooms (and all higher categories) have a private terrace.
 Book a Classic or Deluxe Room according to preferred view: Koutoubia Mosque, the gardens or the Atlas Mountains (of course, rooms on the higher floors have the best perspectives).
 The suites are stunning, but we have soft spots for two in particular.
 First up, the very English Churchill Suite: the prime minister’s favourite room, with a Chesterfield desk and distressed leather sofa.
 (Churchill’s hat and a sculpture of the PM himself are also permanent features.)
 For a more feminine feel, book the Baldaquin Suite; a romantic cream and white expanse with a king-size bed topped with a lavish canopy of ruched fabric.
 The suite also has a decadent but cosy sitting area and a balcony with garden views.
 Book a Suite or the Riad and enjoy additional in-room treats: fresh flowers, fruit, pastries, Moroccan wine and champagne.

 Set amid the gardens and flanked by palm trees, the vast (650sq m) and glittering pool is decorated with fish-scale tiles.
 There are plenty of places to perch by the side and a smaller hot tub to soak in.
 Breakfast is served here in the morning and by night, lanterns make it a lovely spot for clinking champagne flutes.
 Alternatively head to the photogenic indoor spa pool; gilded columns and grand ogee arches surround the elaborately tiled looker, and there's a swim-up day-bed for posing on.

 La Mamounia's Zellige-tiled, Majorelle blue-splashed and tadelakt spa is a cavernous space offering each and every treatment you could wish for.
 There are his and hers hammams, and a private one for couples to book exclusively, saunas, beauty salons, both a barbers and hairdressers… All of your primping, preening and pampering needs are met, and there's a petite spa within the spa (with its own hammam, treatment rooms and plunge pool) if you don't want any other guests cramping your style.
 If you want your massage alfresco, no problem, there are beds under open pavilions which can be curtained off for privacy.
 Marinade in moisturising rhassoul mud, be slathered in soothing argan oil or be scrubbed with sugar and seeds.
-To come and go as you please, acquire a day pass for MAD500.

 Kaftans, Cavalli and couture.